-A few months later I came home from work to find that a large tree branch from a neighbor’s tree had fallen on to my house.
+Not long after that I came home from work to find that a large portion from a neighbor’s tree had fallen on to my house.
 After speaking with our insurance companies, it was evaluated as being my responsibility (that’s how it is with trees – where they land determines whose insurance is paying; not where they originate).

 While I did not sustain damage to the entire roof, I knew that it would be most advantageous for me to have the rest of the work done at the same time that the covered repairs were being done, so I took a deep breath and said OK when the contractor made the same suggestion.
 I got the insurance estimate and the estimate for the larger completed job and then I let it go.